Logie Hall of Fame

 The Logie Hall of Fame is a specialised industry-voted award presented annually at the Australian TV Week Logie Awards.
 It was first awarded at the 26th Annual TV Week Logie Awards held in 1984.
 The award is given to recognise the outstanding contribution and achievements of individuals to the Australian television industry such as actors, producers, directors and writers, as well as iconic television programs.
+The Hall of Fame was revamped in 2026 and expanded to three inductees, which included the first Indigenous person, actress Deborah Mailman, to be inducted.
 Below is the list of all who have been inducted into the Hall of Fame.